 In Block 3, you'll develop a deeper understanding of the concept of the state and examine further the role of states in both mitigating and producing harm.

-Finally, Block 4 gives you the opportunity to synthesise your understanding of the empirical, conceptual and theoretical material you have explored to this point to consider the interactions between power, discourse and the state for understanding the relationships between crime and harm.
+Finally, Block 4 gives you the opportunity to synthesise your understanding of the empirical, conceptual and theoretical material you have explored to this point.
+It introduces the concept of resistance and provides and encourages you to consider the interactions between power, discourse, the state and resistance for understanding the relationships between crime and harm.

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.